-The IT and other systems on which NWB Bank depends for its day-to-day operations may fail for a variety of reasons that may be outside NWB Bank's control and there is an increasing risk of cyber attacks
+12. The IT and other systems on which NWB Bank depends for its day-to-day operations may fail for a variety of reasons that may be outside NWB Bank's control and there is an increasing risk of cyber attacks

 NWB Bank's operations are highly dependent on its ability to process and monitor, on a daily basis, a large number of transactions, some of which are complex, while complying with applicable laws and regulations.
 NWB Bank's financial, accounting, data processing or other operating systems and facilities may fail to operate properly or may become disabled, which may have an adverse effect on NWB Bank's ability to process transactions or provide services.
 Other factors which could cause NWB Bank's operating systems to fail or not operate properly include a deterioration in the quality of IT development, support and operations processes and, in particular, high turnover of employees, resulting in an inadequate number of personnel to handle the growth and increasing complexity of operations.
+The risk of an operating system failing or not operating properly is exacerbated by requirements to work remotely as a result of the COVID-19 pandemic.
 Critical system failure and/or prolonged loss of service could cause serious damage to NWB Bank's ability to service its clients and could cause long-term damage to NWB Bank's business and reputation.
 For example, any breach in security of NWB Bank's systems from increasingly sophisticated attacks by cybercrime groups could have a significant negative effect on NWB Bank's reputation, result in the disclosure of confidential information and create potential financial and legal exposure.
-In this regard, NWB Bank has noted a generally increasing number of attempted electronic intrusions in recent years, some of which have resulted in severe disruptions of the IT systems of Dutch financial institutions, particularly Dutch commercial banks.
+In this regard, NWB Bank has noted an increasing number of attempted electronic intrusions in recent years, some of which have resulted in severe disruptions of the IT systems of Dutch financial institutions, particularly Dutch commercial banks.
 Despite NWB Bank's ongoing expenditures on its IT systems, there can be no assurance that these expenditures will be sufficient or that its IT systems will function as planned.
 Any disruption in, or any breach in security of, NWB Bank's IT or other systems may have a material adverse effect on its business, financial condition or results of operations.

-NWB Bank is reliant on third parties to which it has outsourced certain functions
+13. NWB Bank is reliant on third parties to which it has outsourced certain functions